promcon/website/content/2018-munich/talks/lightning-talks-day2.md

 Lightning talks are 5 minutes each.

-We will have a write-in poster for people interested in holding a LT.
+We will have a write-in poster for people interested in giving a LT.